keorn/clj-ipfs-http-client/README.md

 For more options that are taken by the `:request` map, look at the second argument of request function in [clj-http](https://github.com/dakrone/clj-http#raw-request).

-### License

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.

-2016 keorn